Driving along ... and the roadway vanishes beneath you. What's it like to survive a bridge collapse?

 “I remember looking around and thinking that there was definitely something wrong,” Paul said.
 “I looked ahead and realized that the center section of the bridge was going down, and knew at that point that there was a good chance I would go down with it.
 And that is exactly what happened.”

 Police later told her that she plunged down a 50-foot (15-meter) slope as the concrete deck of the bridge collapsed.
-She was still inside the minivan as it fell onto wreckage on the riverbank, at the water's edge.
+She was still inside the minivan as it fell onto wreckage on the riverbank.

 Chunks of concrete hit her, fracturing five of her vertebrae and crushing her left cheekbone, as the collapse killed 13 people and injured 145.